This is article #29 out of 50 in The Startup Marketing Playbook.

 - Webinars that demonstrate how different aspects of the product are used

 Everyone always likes to feel like they are in good company.
-By producing articles about customers that highlight their success, you make that customer feel great to be touted and you give other customers confidence that their peers are succeeding in using your product.
+Producing articles about customers that highlight their success makes that customer feel great to be touted and gives other customers confidence that their peers are succeeding in using your product.

 Content that drives upsells

-For each additional product or service, you need to follow a similar inbound methodology of educating your customers about the new product and driving them to reach out (likely to their account manager) to discuss it.
-These add-on campaigns need to have the full power of a marketing mix: email, content, social media, retargeted digital ads and landing pages.
+For each additional product or service, you need to follow the same inbound methodology of educating your customers about the new product and driving them to reach out (likely to their account manager) to discuss it.
+These add-on campaigns need to have the full power of a marketing mix: emails, content, social media, retargeted digital ads and landing pages.

 To get started with customer marketing, consider the following best practices: